decentralized-identity/org/spec-tooling-guides.md

      fork](https://github.com/decentralized-identity/template-IETF-bound) of the
      `internet-draft-template` by Martin Thomson (a long-time IETF WG chair).
 It contains a dockerized version of `markdown2rfc` and automations for github that can be customized (documentation forthcoming).
-If these cannot be housed in the DIF org, they need to clearly state in README.md and CONTRIBUTING.md that it is an ongoing DIF work item that only accepts substantial contributions from DIF members in the WG.
-Tagging the repo with the appropriate tag (i.e. `wg-cc`) helps them be displayed on the WG's
-     webpage on the DIF website and generally assists discoverability/visibility.
+If for IETF acceptance reasons (or for other SDO-target reasons), a repo needs to be housed outside the DIF github org, it should be clearly stated in the README.md and CONTRIBUTING.md at time of inception that the repo contains an ongoing DIF work item that only accepts substantial contributions from DIF members in the WG.
+Tagging the repo with the appropriate tag (i.e. `wg-cc`) helps them be displayed on the WG's webpage on the DIF website and generally assists discoverability & visibility.
    - Note: It is also possible to generate IETF RFCs from markdown files using [BikeShed](https://tabatkins.github.io/bikeshed/) in situations where user-friendlier tools lack flexibility.